-Table 25 Create a Volume on Disk Group: Summary
+Table 22 Create a Volume on Disk Group: Summary

-Table 25 Credit a v Table 25 Create a volotile of bisk Groop, soffittally LABEL DESCRIPTION Volume Type This field displays the type of the volume, Multiple volumes on RAID (Disk Group X) where Disk Group X is the disk group's name.
+LABEL DESCRIPTION Volume Type This field displays the type of the volume, Multiple volumes on RAID (Disk Group X) where Disk Group X is the disk group's name.
 Volume Name This field displays the name of the volume.
 Volume Capacity This field displays the size of the volume.